 - 1.31 There is a long history of Gypsies and Travellers residing in the study area.
 Some families claim a local heritage of over three hundred years.
 Historical documents and literature reflect the prominence of the Gypsy and Traveller community within the study area.
-However, as traditionally Gypsies and Travellers did not produce written documents, much of the history regarding the local Gypsy and Traveller community has been passed down generations through oral traditions such as storytelling. - 1.32 Gypsy and Traveller families tend to 'cluster' in specific areas for various reasons: the longevity of residence in certain areas by some families; the desire for new generations to reside close to existing generations; to maintain cultural traditions; for reasons of safety and security; and the need to be close to health and education services which have a good awareness and understanding of the cultural needs of Gypsies and Travellers. - 1.33 One consequence of this characteristic is that accommodation need has not been met equally by all study area local authorities.
-As such, accommodation need appears greatest in areas where most current provision lies.
-The proposed HMA-type structures by which local authorities will jointly meet need (as discussed in Chapter 9) is one proposed solution to the problem.
+However, as traditionally Gypsies and Travellers did not produce written documents, much of the history regarding the local Gypsy and Traveller community has been passed down generations through oral traditions such as storytelling. - 1.32 Gypsy and Traveller families tend to 'cluster' in specific areas for various reasons: the longevity of residence in certain areas by some families; the desire for new generations to reside close to existing generations; to maintain cultural traditions; for reasons of safety and security; and the need to be close to health and education services which have a good awareness and understanding of the cultural needs of Gypsies and Travellers.

-1.34 Table 1.1 summaries how pitch provision in the study area has changed since 2006 as well as showing additional need required 2014-2019:
+- 1.33 One consequence of this characteristic is that accommodation need has not been met equally by all study area local authorities.
+As such, accommodation need appears greatest in areas where most current provision lies. - 1.34 Table 1.1 summaries how pitch provision in the study area has changed since 2006 as well as showing additional need required 2014-2019:

-Table 1.1: 2006/2011 G TAA Base Data and l additional need 2014-19
+Table - 1.1: 2006/2011 G TAA Base Data and l additional need 2014-19

 2006 GTAA Base Data 2006 GTAA Additional need 2006-11 2014 GTAA Base Data 2014 GTAA Additional need 2014-2019

 Dartmoor NP 0 0 2 1

 East Devon 20 9 36 22

 Exeter 11 12 10 5

 Exmoor NP 0 0 0 0

-Mid Devon 31 14 55 28
+Mid Devon 31 14 53 15

 North Devon 2 5 3 3

 Teignbridge 34 65 44 16

 Torbay 0 0 0 2

-Torridge 3 24 4 5
+Torridge 3 24 4 6

-Total 101 130 154 82
+Total 101 130 152 70

 - 1.35 The above table suggests that despite an increase in accommodation provision between 2006 and 2014, there remains additional accommodation need within the study area.
-In addition to the 2014 base data, there are also 44 potential pitches across the study area (pitches on existing sites with planning permission but not yet developed), one vacant pitch (located in Exeter), three pitches with temporary planning permission (located in Mid Devon and Teignbridge), and 15 private transit pitches (10 located in Teignbridge and 5 located in East Devon). - 1.36 Importantly, there is evidence of authorities responding to accommodation needs since 2006.
+In addition to the 2014 base data, there are also 56 potential pitches across the study area (pitches on existing sites with planning permission but not yet developed), one vacant pitch (located in Exeter), four pitches with temporary planning permission (located in Mid Devon and Teignbridge), and 22 private transit pitches (10 located in Teignbridge, 7 located in Mid Devon and 5 located in East Devon). - 1.36 Importantly, there is evidence of authorities responding to accommodation needs since 2006.
 There have been two key proposed developments.
-Torridge was awarded funding to develop a site at Derrington, near Holsworthy, which unfortunately was not developed.
+Torridge was awarded funding to develop a site at Derriton, near Holsworthy, which unfortunately was not developed.
 Teignbridge Council has supported the development of 15 permanent residential pitches and amenity facilities for Gypsies and Travellers on a site adjacent to an unauthorised New Traveller site that has previously been tolerated.
 The New Traveller site was closed in December 2014 following the completion of the 15 new pitches.
 However, given limited public funding, it is likely that most future accommodation need will consist of private provision.